Walter L. Arnstein Prize for Dissertation Research in Victorian Studies

 - A cover sheet

 - A statement on research (maximum 3 single-space pages, 12-point font).
 Please provide a brief overview of your dissertation topic, remembering that your proposal will be reviewed by faculty members in several disciplines.
-Indicate clearly the present state of your work and explain how an award would assist you in completing the dissertation (for example, partial travel support, purchase of library supplies, etc.).
+Indicate clearly the present state of your work and explain how an award would assist you in conducting your dissertation research (for example, by providing partial travel support, enabling purchase of materials, etc.);

 - A current CV (maximum 2 pages single-spaced, 12-point font)